Mina Seyahi

 Mina Seyahi (Al Mina Al Seyahi) refers to an area in the city of Dubai, UAE.
 The literal meaning of the phrase "Al Mina Al Seyahi" is "Port of Travellers".
-The Mina Seyahi area covers a part of Jumeirah Beach and includes the Dubai International Marine Club (formed in 1986, including a 291-berth marina.
+The Mina Seyahi area covers a part of Jumeirah Beach and includes the Dubai International Marine Club (formed in 1986), which includes a 291-berth marina.

 The area was set up in the 1980s to promote tourism as well as Water Sports.
 The Dubai International Marine Club (DIMC) was the first development, formed in 1986 on the instructions of His Highness Ahmed bin Saeed Al Maktoum, to form a solid organizational base for Offshore powerboat racing.
 In April 1986, the first Dubai Offshore Powerboat race was held and attracted 25 boats.
 By 1995, this number had gone up to 60 boats.
 Only a few years after its inception, the DIMC was officially recognised when it became the first-ever Arab organisation to be granted full membership of the Union Internationale Motornautique (UIM), the sport's world governing body.

 UAE Marine Sports Federation

-The UAE Marine Sports Federation was created in 1997, the Dubai International Marine Club (DIMC) merged with Abu Dhabi International Marine Sports Club (ADIMSC) to form the UAE Marine Sports Federation (UAE MSF), that currently serves as the UAE Watersports National Authority and the Union Internationale Motonautique’s (UIM) representative for the region of Central Asia, Middle East and all Arab countries.
+The UAE Marine Sports Federation was created in 1997, the Dubai International Marine Club (DIMC) merged with Abu Dhabi International Marine Sports Club (ADIMSC) to form the UAE Marine Sports Federation (UAE MSF), that currently serves as the UAE Watersports National Authority and the Union Internationale Motonautique's (UIM) representative for the region of Central Asia, Middle East and all Arab countries.

-The UAE Marine Sports Federation’s role is to encourage, promote, administer and represent the watersports activities for members of the Federation and others throughout the Persian Gulf and the World.
+The UAE Marine Sports Federation's role is to encourage, promote, administer and represent the watersports activities for members of the Federation and others throughout the Persian Gulf and the World.
 In addition, it also acts as the regional authority and regulating body for watersports activities in the region.

 In 1998, Ras Al Khaimah Water Ski Club joined the UAE Marine Sports Federation followed by Emirates Heritages Club and the Fujairah International Marine Sports Club.

 The headquarters of the UAE Marine Sports Federation is at the Dubai International Marine Club (Mina Seyahi).